intuiface/KinectIA/README.md

 # How to compile this project?

-The code for this Interface Asset is C#.
+The code for Kinect Interface Assets is C#.

+Prerequisites: you must have Visual Studio 2013 and .NET 4.5.1 installed.

+To compile this project, follow these steps:
+* Open IntuiLab.Kinect.sln in Visual Studio 2013
+* Build the solution in Release mode
+* Navigate to OutputAssemblies folder at the root of the project

-# How to use Kinect Interface Asset?
+# How to use Kinect Interface Assets?